pulumi/docs/reference/pkg/nodejs/@pulumi/azure/relay/index.md

 ```

-The name of the SKU to use.
-At this time the only supported value is `Standard`.
+Specifies the name of the Azure Relay Namespace.
+Changing this forces a new resource to be created.

 <h3 class="pdoc-member-header">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-azure/blob/master/sdk/nodejs/relay/namespace.ts#L172">property resourceGroupName</a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-azure/blob/master/sdk/nodejs/relay/namespace.ts#L173">property resourceGroupName</a>
 </h3>

 ```typescript